alexampersander/old.subnormal.github.io/README.md

 Portfolio
 ===================

 This is just my test site.
 Everything goes here.
 I have no idea what I intend to do, but I need a portfolio eventually.
+Also, my html is incredibly messy :(

+## Todo:
+* Add all of my "skills".
+* Expand out from just the index page.
+* Add some examples of my work.
+* Incorporate Flat UI / Flatstrap / Square UI
+* Incorporate Parse

+## Goals:
+* Have fun with this project!
+* Stare in awe at the vibrant colors of Flat UI
+* Be productive this summer.